 Other communities not far from Zihuatanejo offer different options.
 Ixtapa is a purpose-built resort zone, so picture lots of high-rise concrete condo buildings with Señor Frog’s and a Hard Rock Café nearby.
 There are several condo developments in this area aimed at luxury buyers, however.
 A few are near the main tourist beach, while others look out at waves crashing against cliffs instead.

-For those who don’t require a water view, homes on the golf course in Ixtapa are significantly less, going for anywhere from $200,000 to $750,000 depending on view, size, and amenities.
+For those who don’t require a water view, homes on the golf course in Ixtapa offer a great retirement option at a low entry point, going for anywhere from $180,000 to $750,000 depending on view, size, and amenities.

 Coastal Property Hurdles and Mexican Real Estate